okcoders/ok-coders-january-2017-front-end/04-twitter-bootstrap/04-03-components.md

 </div>
 ```

 Click on the *Launch demo modal* button.
-A dialog appears that must be closd before the rest of the page is usable.
+A dialog appears that must be closed before the rest of the page is usable.
 Let's break the markup down for this component.

 On the button, the `data-toggle` attribute lets bootstrap know this button  shows something.
 Bootstrap's javascript knows to show the modal below it because the button's `data-target` attribute is set to the modal's `id`.